-The Subcommittee on General Government identified two primary reasons for under-utilization of state term contracts:
+The Task Force identified two primary reasons for under-utilization of state term contracts:

 - 1. Lack of enforcement capability of DMS for state term contracts; and - 2.
 Statutory barriers in the form of exceptions of use.

 Approval of Non-Use of State Term Contracts